orai-nlp/mt-bert/readme.md

 Copyright (C) by Orai NLP Technologies.
 The corpora, datasets and models created in this work, are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International
-International License (CC BY-SA-NC 4.0).
+International License (CC BY-NC-SA 4.0).
 To view a copy of this license, visit [http://creativecommons.org/licenses/by-nc-sa/4.0/](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.eu).